 The National Park Service (NPS) has only an easement over the existing 300' wide CMP-owned corridor, granted by CMP in 1987.
 When CMP granted this easement to the NPS, the Trail crossed the existing transmission line corridor in three locations (slightly different locations but similar to existing conditions).
 Hikers currently expect to cross the existing transmission line in this location, as it is noted in various guide books.
 The easement also allows CMP to place an additional transmission line in this location.
-Thus, NPS knew about the existing transmission line when it obtained this easement, as well as the possibility of a future transmission line in this location.
+Thus, NPS knew about the existing transmission line in this location.
 Further, this section of the Trail is located on a public road for approximately 900 feet, and is in close proximity to several houses.
 For these reasons, this portion of the Trail has a "Low" Scenic Significance.
 In referencing Appendix B: Visual Impact Assessment Matrix, a "Strong" rating of a "Low" Scenic Significance of View is an "Acceptable with Minor Mitigation" visual impact.